emmasarge/emptypantry/README.md

 ### Future Features

 * I would like to find a better recipe Database so that i can include the ingredients and their measurements for the recipe search.
 I used mealDB because it is free and doesn't require a credit card to use.
+* I would like to provide a way to filter the ingredients by dietary choice like vegetarian, vegan, gluten-free, kosher.
 * I would like to make the site have an ability to 'login' so that users can subscribe to a premium version of the app with more perks.
 * I also want to be able to make the ingredient search bar so that the user can enter multiple ingredients.
+* Include a blog page with customer recipes and pictures of the meals they cooked with their recipes/

 ### Testing